gabriel-hanich/Covid-Sim/readMe.txt

 0 is 100% healthy
 1 is dead, death can happen if healthScore is above 0.9, IF this occurs the chance of death is given by healthScore Fluctuation score is the probability on a day that someone will fill unwell AND gives the bell curve for the degree to which they are sick

+Health scores w/ covid
+Covid doubles chance of Fluctuation

+COVID constants
+Exposure weighting is the power to which the overLap time is rasied before being added to the probability Same with Vaccine weighting